 The Eco-Schools programme engages children and young people in key issues including the environment, sustainability, global citizenship and the value of a low carbon future.

 GREEN FLAG AWARD

-At MTS we strive to ensure that curriculum activities and whole-school events promote the Sustainable Development Goals, helping students to prepare for the future and contribute positively on both a local and international scale.
+At Metropole we strive to ensure that curriculum activities and whole-school events promote the Sustainable Development Goals, helping students to prepare for the future and contribute positively on both a local and international scale.

 Over the next few weeks, we will be sharing details of how the whole school community can get involved.
 This will be through environmental projects, visits, competitions and also our Eco Committee.

 We cannot wait to get started!

 GEMS Metropole ensures that all activities and events in the school promote Sustainable Development Goals, helping students to prepare for their future and contribute positively to the world.

 The United Nations’ Sustainable Development Agenda, adopted in 2015, includes 17 Sustainable Development Goals (SDGs) to be achieved by 2030.
 Countries around the world have committed to taking action to meet these goals, such as ending hunger and poverty, creating sustainable cities and communities, and making health care available to all.